Associate Dean for Research and Academic Affairs

 McDonald, R., Jouriles, E. N., Rosenfield, D., Corbitt-Shindler, D. (2011).
 Predictors of domestically violent men's aggression toward children: A prospective study.
 Journal of Family Psychology, 25, 11-18.

 Dr. McDonald received her Ph.D. in Psychology from the University of Houston.
-She is the Associate Dean for Research in SMU’s Dedman College of Humanities and Science, and is an associate professor in the Department of Psychology.
+She is the Associate Dean for Research in SMU’s Dedman College of Humanities and Science, and is a professor in the Department of Psychology.
 Dr. McDonald has spearheaded efforts to document the prevalence of children’s exposure to intimate partner violence, to understand short- and long-term effects of violence on children, and to develop and evaluate treatments for children exposed to violence.
 Her research has been funded by the National Institute of Mental Health, the National Institute of Justice, the National Institute of Alcohol Abuse and Alcoholism, the Centers for Disease Control, and the Office of Juvenile Justice and Delinquency Prevention, U.S. Department of Justice.
 Her research is regularly published in scientific journals, and she is a consultant to academic departments and professional agencies around the country.